doga-yilmaz/credit_score_predictions/README.md

 * NLP can be impelemented instead of encoding to columns like payment_behavior and type_of_loan.
 With doing this we can have less columns

 ## Contributions and License
-State whether you're open to contributions or feedback from others.
-Specify the license for your project.
+I am open to contributions.
+This project was my first one so feedbacks are appreciated, I am looking for your feedbacks to imporove myself.

 This project is licensed under the MIT License.